CompuServe: Newspapers

 In July 1980, working with Associated Press, CompuServe began hosting text versions of the Columbus Dispatch, The New York Times, Virginian-Pilot and Ledger Star, The Washington Post, San Francisco Examiner, San Francisco Chronicle, and Los Angeles Times were added in 1981; additional newspapers followed.

-Although accessing articles in these newspapers made up 5% of CompuServe's traffic, reading an entire newspaper using this method was impractical; the text of a $0.20 print edition newspaper would take two to six hours to download at a cost of $5 per hour (after 6 p.m.).
+Although accessing articles in these newspapers comprised 5% of CompuServe's traffic, reading an entire newspaper using this method was impractical; the text of a $0.20 print edition newspaper would take two to six hours to download at a cost of $5 per hour (after 6 p.m.).

 Selling connectivity

-Another major unit of CompuServe, the CompuServe Network Services, was formed in 1982 to generate revenue by selling connectivity on the nationwide packet network CompuServe had built to support its time-sharing service.
-CompuServe designed and manufactured its own network processors, based on the DEC PDP-11, and wrote all the software that ran on the network.
-Often (and erroneously) called an X.25 network, the CompuServe network implemented a mixture of standardized and proprietary layers throughout the network.
+Another major unit of CompuServe, the CompuServe Network Services, was formed in 1982 to generate revenue by selling connectivity to the nationwide packet network CompuServe had built to support its time-sharing service.
+CompuServe designed and manufactured its own network processors, based on the DEC PDP-11, and developed all the software that operated on the network.
+Often (and erroneously) termed an X.25 network, the CompuServe network implemented a mixture of standardized and proprietary layers throughout the network.

-One of the proprietary layers was called Adaptive Routing.
+One of the proprietary layers was termed Adaptive Routing.
 The Adaptive Routing system implemented two powerful features.
 One is that the network operated entirely in a self-discovery mode.
 When a new switch was added to the network by connecting it to a neighbor via a leased telephone circuit, the new switch was discovered and absorbed into the network without explicit configuration.
 To change the network configuration, all that was needed was to add or remove connections, and the network would automatically reconfigure.
-The second feature implemented by Adaptive Routing was often talked about in network engineering circles, but was implemented only by CNS – establishing connection paths on the basis of real-time performance measurements.
+The second feature implemented by Adaptive Routing was often discussed by network engineers, but was implemented only by CNS – establishing connection paths on the basis of real-time performance measurements.
 As one circuit became busy, traffic was diverted to alternative paths to prevent overloading and poor performance for users.